wireapp/wire-server/docs/src/how-to/install/configure-federation.md

     users on your servers.

     Example: Let\'s say you choose `example.com` as your backend domain.
-Your user known to you as Alice, and known on your server with ID `ac41a202-2555-11ec-9341-00163e5e6c00` will
+Your user known to you as Alice, and assigned user ID `ac41a202-2555-11ec-9341-00163e5e6c00` on your server will
-    become known for other servers you federate with as
+    be known locally and on other servers you federate with as

     ``` json
     {